smokey019/SmokeyDev/terms of service.md

 ---

-By accessing or using our online video game, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By accessing or using our video game(s), you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.